BestTimesToVisit.com Logo

 money

 While ATMs are available on Gili Trawangan, they can sometimes be unreliable or run out of cash, especially during peak season.
-It's wise to bring enough Indonesian Rupiah (IDR) in cash from Lombok or Bali to cover your initial expenses, including accommodation and food, just in case.
+It's a good idea to bring enough Indonesian Rupiah (IDR) in cash from Lombok or Bali to cover your initial expenses, like your boat ticket and first few days of food and drinks.
+You can exchange money at small money changers, but be wary of rates that seem too good to be true.

 transport

-Forget taxis and ride-sharing apps; the only way to get around the Gili Islands is by walking, cycling, or horse-drawn carriage (cidomo).
-Renting a bicycle is the most popular and cost-effective way to explore, but be mindful of sandy paths, especially after rain, and always lock your bike securely.
+Forget taxis and ride-sharing apps; the only way to get around the Gili Islands is by bicycle or on foot!
+Renting a bike is super affordable and the best way to explore the islands at your own pace, finding hidden beaches and local warungs.
+Just be mindful of the sandy paths, especially after rain, and always lock your bike securely.

 safety

-The Gilis are generally very safe, but it's still wise to be aware of your surroundings, especially at night.
-Keep valuables secured in your accommodation, and avoid walking alone on dimly lit paths.
-If you're going for a late-night swim, go with a buddy – the currents can be stronger than they appear.
+While the Gilis are generally very safe, it's wise to be aware of your surroundings, especially at night.
+Keep valuables secure and avoid walking alone on poorly lit paths after dark.
+If you plan on snorkeling or diving, always go with reputable operators and be mindful of strong currents, particularly around Gili Meno and Gili Air.

 packing